 How old is Bose QuietComfort 45?

-The Bose QuietComfort 45 was officially released on September 23rd, 2021, which now makes them 3 years old at the time of this writing.
+The Bose QuietComfort 45 was officially released on September 23rd, 2021, which now makes them over 4 years old at the time of this writing.

 Are Bose QC45 discontinued?